-Now that you have logged in as an administrator you are ready to install your AudioFire product in your computer.
+Now that you have logged in as an administrator, checked the OS X version, and updated your software, you are ready to install your AudioFire product in your computer.

-- 1. Install the drivers.
-You should do this before connecting the AudioFire interface to the FireWire port on your computer.
+- 1. Install the AudioFire Console.
 Insert the AudioFire Install CD-ROM into your machine.
-The Main Install Window should automatically appear.
-If it does not, simply go to "My Computer," and double-click on your CD-ROM drive icon.
-Now, select "Install Windows Drivers," and follow the on-screen directions.
-If you found a newer driver on our website, then you would want to install that instead of the one on the AudioFire CDROM. - 2.
-Once you have installed the Windows driver, locate the audio interface box, the power cable, and the FireWire cable.
+Open the "AudioFire Console" folder and double-click the dmg file.
+Now drag the AudioFire Console icon to your Applications folder, or wherever you want to keep it on your Mac.
+This is also a good time to copy the manual to your hard drive as well. - 2.
+Once you have installed the Console, locate the AudioFire interface box, the power cable, and the FireWire cable.
 Securely mount the interface into your equipment rack.
 If you will not be mounting the box in a rack, then be sure to place the interface box in a secure location. - 3.
 Plug the power cable firmly into the interface and a power socket, and then turn on the interface by pressing the power button. - 4.
 Plug one end of the FireWire cable into the FireWire connector on the rear of the AudioFire interface.
 Attach the other end of the FireWire cable to an open FireWire port on your computer.
 (If the connector does not match the port on your computer then you may need to get an adapter.) - 5.
-Windows should find new hardware called "AudioFire" and begin to install the drivers.
-You should select the options "No, not this time," "Install the software automatically," and then click the "Continue anyway" and "Finish" buttons.
+Your Mac will automatically recognize your new AudioFire product without any fanfare.
+See the "Software Configuration" section below for more info.